jltorresm/jltorresm.github.io/_posts/2020-08-24-media-server-aws.md

     title:      "Production grade architecture."
 ---

-Almost every modern application will consume some sort of multimedia.
-In this post you will learn the basic architectural decisions required to build a video streaming server using the AWS infrastructure.
+On a recent project I've been working, a specialized social network of sorts, users can post announcements to their communities using a simple WYSIWYG editor.
+It is limited to rich format text, and an additional field allows you to upload photos.

+However, from a social network perspective, video has become the new de facto standard for content sharing.
+For this reason we wanted to add a simple mechanism to upload videos and reproduce them in the main social feed.

+The video upload seemed simple enough, but when it comes to integrate this functionality with all the moving parts of the system the problem becomes much more complex and interesting.

 ## The Challenge
-Several applications have some sort of multimedia sharing option.
-It can be either via a feed where multiple users can see other people's activities and postings or in other, more dedicated, screens as well.

-The capture and display of static multimedia such as images is not usually a major concern because most software libraries give us that for free and in any case the data transfer and handling of bandwidth is easier.
+The app already supports uploading images.
+We do it via an API, and we store the processed assets in a S3 bucket.
+This functionality is not usually a major concern because most software libraries give us image handling for free (and on the user's phone the data usage is not massive).
 The problem arises when the application supports the capture and display of video.

-This type of multimedia brings two dominant problems: client bandwidth and client codec limitations.
+This type of multimedia brings two dominant obstacles: client bandwidth and client codec restrictions.

 Within the context of a mobile application, we have to consider the bandwidth to be limited.
 Internet providers usually cap how much data can be transmitted and often the speed is truncated based on signal loss.
-The latter also produces intermittency in the up connection, but that is a problem beyond the scope of this particular analysis.
+The latter also produces intermittency in the up connection, but that is a problem beyond the scope of this particular analysis (I will leave some suggestions about this point at the end of the article).

 Plus, besides the data transfer impediments, mobile applications have to consider which set of codecs are available in a particular device.
-Blindly attempting a playback, without considering codecs, can often result in unexpected errors in the video player and, in many cases, frustration for the users.
+Blindly attempting a playback, without considering codecs, can often result in unexpected errors in the video player and frustration for the users.

-## Why AWS
+## Why AWS?
-Even though there are diverse providers for cloud solutions, AWS has a set of features that make it easy to build an on-demand media server while fitting right with most companies' infrastructure and development processes.
+Even though there are diverse providers for cloud solutions, AWS has a set of features that make it easy to build an on-demand media server while fitting right with the existing application infrastructure and development processes.

-If your particular case doesn't fit adequately with the AWS environment, most of the concepts presented in this article are still valid and can be adapted to whichever cloud provider you opt to use (or with a bit of work even in-house solutions).
+If you want to build something similar but don't use the AWS environment, most of the concepts presented in this article are still valid and can be adapted to whichever cloud provider you opt to use (or with some hard work even an in-house solution).

 ## Chosen Components